Community-centered journalism that builds power

 Are you tired of the type of news stories you see about your community?
 Do you feel that important stories and voices are left out of mainstream media?
 Then take control of the narrative and report on your local community.

-Civic Reporter Network trains, equips, and pays community members to attend and report on local government meetings.
-If you are interested in local government and enjoy getting involved with journalism and media, then the Civic Reporter Network may be for you!
+Neighborhood Reporters can receive additional training to become a Civic Reporter.
+Civic Reporters are trained and equipped to report on local government meetings.
+If you are interested in local government and enjoy getting involved with journalism and media, then learning civic reporting may be for you.

 Sign up for an upcoming training cohort on our workshop page.